Cornell-MAE-UG/fa25-portfolio-Dain-Lee05/_projects/2022-trig-analysis.md

 <br>
 Cardiovascular Disease
-<br>Cardiovascular disease is a group of diseases affecting human heart and blood vessels.
+<br><br>Cardiovascular disease is a group of diseases affecting human heart and blood vessels.
 There are many types:
 <br> - Valve disease: tightening or leaking in your heart valves
 <br> - Coronary artery disease: heart blood vessel blockage
 <br> - Cerebrovascular disease: a disease of the blood vessels supplying the brain